-HB 1297 requires physicians prescribing or administering an abortioninducing drug "for the purpose of inducing an abortion" to comply with the FDAapproved protocol.
+HB 1297 requires physicians prescribing or administering an abortion-inducing drug "for the purpose of inducing an abortion" to comply with the FDA-approved protocol.
 App.
 236 (emphasis added).
-HB 1297 defines an "Abortioninducing drug" to mean "a medicine, drug, or any other substance prescribed or dispensed with the intent of causing an abortion."
+HB 1297 defines an "Abortion-inducing drug" to mean a drug "prescribed or dispensed with the intent of causing an abortion."
 Id. at 231.
-HB 1297 defines "Abortion" to mean "the act of using or prescribing any instrument, medicine, drug, or any other substance, device, or means with the intent to terminate the clinically diagnosable intrauterine pregnancy of a woman" Id.
+HB 1297 defines "Abortion" to mean the act of using any instrument or drug "with the intent to terminate the clinically diagnosable intrauterine pregnancy of a woman" Id.
 In simple terms, abortion means to intentionally cause "the death of the unborn child."
 Id.

 Significantly, HB 1297 addresses abortion-inducing drugs, not all drugs used in a medication abortion.
 A drug used to "induce" an abortion is the drug that causes or brings about the death of the unborn child.
-See The American

-Heritage Dictionary 657 (2d col. ed.
+See The American Heritage Dictionary 657 (2d col. ed.
 1991).